Thursday, January 18th-Friday, January 19th, 2024

 Thursday, January 24, 2024

 We spent the morning at the treatment center with Eli and Azrael.
 I played Uno and did a craft with them.
 It was nice to see how they were opening up to me.
 They were speaking more and showing more of their personalities.
 We were finally able to get into the school.
 The school has been closed because of a flood and the lack of heat and electricity.
 The afternoon was spent at the school doing a puppet show, talking about leadership, singing songs and doing a craft.
-I reconnected with Jethro, Severn and Ezra, whom I had met on my last visit to Muskrat Dam.
-I also led some games in th gym.
+I reconnected with Jethro, Severn, and Ezra, whom I met during my last visit to Muskrat Dam.
+I also led some games at the gym.
 After our time at the school, I walked with Gerry to drop off a gift.
-Walking through Muskrat Dam is so peaceful .
+Walking through Muskrat Dam is so peaceful.
 The only sounds you hear are the sounds of the snow crunching under your feet and the odd bird.
 After dinner, we had a social event in the community hall.
 I played the longest game of Uno with Ezra and his friend.
 It was a good turnout.
 There were both young and old, enjoying each other’s company.
 I played some guitar.
 A young boy, Lee, came up to play the guitar and sing with me.
 A six-year-old girl pushed Lee away, wanting a bit of the limelight.
 I moved Lee to the other side of me, where he strummed on my guitar.
 All was good.
 After the community event, I walked to the radio station with Zile to donate money for their local volleyball team.
 Three girls were running the community bingo when we entered the room.
 That night, I got no sleep, even after taking a sleeping pill.
 Maybe it was anticipating leaving or boarding the small planes back to Toronto.
 Either way, there was no sleep for me.

 Friday, January 26th, 2024

 We gathered up our belongings and made it to our charter plane.
 We flew to Thunder Bay and then to Toronto.
 When we were at the Thunder Bay Airport, we met Stan Beardy again.
 We also spoke to a lady who flew in from Fort Hope.
 She was telling us about how two teen boys, 14 and 17 years old, burned down their school.
 The boys thought it would be funny.
 This was the same school the five children from the treatment center attended.
-We heard about the school burning down from the mother of Eli and Izrail.
+We heard about the school burning down from Eli and Izrail’s mother.
 This was a weird coincidence.
 When we arrived in Toronto, we bounced down the runway but made it home with stories to tell and many things learned.
 There were packs of dogs roaming the streets of Muskrat Dam.
 On the last day, I bought some bacon treats to feed the dogs.
 I was their best buddy.